mohd-zaid/TB-Detector-SIMULATION/README.md

 * `python app.py`
 * Open up browser and go to `localhost:5000`.
 * Upload a picture and click submit.
-* submit name gender hobby and save it in database
+* submit name gender hobby and save it in database.